Packages Available: Spring, Summer and Fall

 - Baggage service for one piece of luggage per traveler

-- Accommodations, breakfasts and baggage service for the coach driver
+- Accommodations, group meals and baggage service for the coach driver

 - Coach entry fees to Acadia National Park and the Confederation Bridge